scmn-dev/secman/README.md

 ❯ secman-sync sync
 ```

-if you sync your passwords for first time, `create` command will create a private github repo and store the passwords on it
+if you sync your passwords for first time, `sync` command will create a private github repo and store the passwords on it

 `secman-sync sy` is an alias of `secman-sync sync`